 Any vacancy on the Board shall be filled by a majority vote of the remaining members of the Board within sixty (60) days after the vacancy occurs.
 Within thirty (30) days of the vacancy, the Board shall, for two (2) weeks, solicit applications by posting a notice on the District’s website and place an advertisement for two (2) weeks in the newspaper of the largest general circulation in the county to solicit applications.

 An applicant shall file a letter of intent with the Board affirming that s/he meets the legal qualifications for the office as established by KRS 160.180.
+In addition, the applicant shall submit:.

+An affidavit signed under penalty of perjury certifying completion of the twelfth (12th) grade or the equivalent; or

-In addition, the applicant shall submit a transcript as evidence of completion of the twelfth (12th) grade or results of a twelfth (12th) grade equivalency exam.
+A transcript evidencing completion of the twelfth (12th) grade or the results of a twelfth (12th) grade equivalency examination.

 The Board shall select from the applicants who complete this process.
 Discussions that may lead to the appointment of an individual to fill the vacancy may take place in closed session.
 Such discussions may include individual interviews and consideration of individual applicants.1 Final action to fill the vacancy shall be taken in open session.